Inverse Engineering of Optical Constants in Photochromic Micron-Scale Hybrid Films: Experimental Results and Model Predictions

 \subsection{Optimization of Pseudo-Optical Parameters}

-Through iterative optimization using the loss function defined in Equation~(\ref{eq:loss_function}), we determine the wavelength-dependent pseudo-refractive indices $\tilde{n}^P(\lambda)$ and $\tilde{n}^I(\lambda)$, pseudo-extinction coefficients $\tilde{k}^P(\lambda)$ and $\tilde{k}^I(\lambda)$, and compression factors $\kappa^P$, $\kappa^I$ that minimize the mean squared error between model predictions and experimental observations.
+Through iterative optimization using the objective function defined in Equation~(\ref{eq:obj_function}), we determine the wavelength-dependent pseudo-refractive indices $\tilde{n}^P(\lambda)$ and $\tilde{n}^I(\lambda)$, pseudo-extinction coefficients $\tilde{k}^P(\lambda)$ and $\tilde{k}^I(\lambda)$, and compression factors $\kappa^P$, $\kappa^I$ that minimize the mean squared error between model predictions and experimental observations.
 We implement the model entirely within \texttt{katmer}, a high-performance, research-grade Python library specifically designed for the inverse characterization of optical multilayer thin films \cite{katmer2025}.
 Within \texttt{katmer}, we implement the formulation and numerical methodology described above in a fully differentiable manner, enabling gradient-based optimization \cite{deepmind2020jax} (Adam\cite{kingma2017adammethodstochasticoptimization}) for both hybrid micron-scale and homogeneous layers.
+We use the Adam optimizer with a learning rate of $10^{-3}$, first moment decay $\beta_1 = 0.9$, second moment decay $\beta_2 = 0.999$, and numerical stability constant $\epsilon = 10^{-8}$.
+All models are trained for 150 iterations.
+For all three spin-speed conditions, the pseudo-optical constants and compression factors are initialized with identical starting values: $n(\lambda) = 1.5$ for all wavelengths, $k(\lambda) = 1.0$ for all wavelengths, and $\kappa = 1 \times 10^{-3}$.
+This common initialization ensures that differences between the extracted pseudo-optical constants across spin-speed conditions arise solely from the experimental transmittance data rather than from initialization bias.
 The \texttt{katmer} library builds upon two core packages: \texttt{tmmax} [42], a JAX-based \cite{jax2018github} TMM engine that leverages just-in-time compilation and vectorized operations \cite{xla2023github} for rapid evaluation of optical properties across complex multilayer stacks, and Equinox \cite{kidger2021equinox}, a lightweight neural network library with a pytree-based architecture that provides the flexibility required for constructing sophisticated models while ensuring efficient parameter management.
 Further code details are available in our GitHub repository.